openstack/openstack-manuals/doc/admin-guide/source/compute-pci-passthrough.rst

 Attaching physical PCI devices to guests
 ========================================

-The PCI passthrough feature in Openstack allows full access and direct control of a physical PCI device in guests.
+The PCI passthrough feature in OpenStack allows full access and direct control of a physical PCI device in guests.
 This mechanism is generic for any kind of PCI devices (for example: Network Interface Card (NIC), Graphics Processing Unit (GPU) or any other devices that can be attached to a PCI bus).